How to apply for Polish citizenship?

 The process of claiming Polish dual citizenship

-The process of preparation of the documents for dual citizenship in case of reinstatement of citizenship of Poland shall be started from collection of the required documents and search for the lacking ones.
-Such a search is often carried out at archives of Poland.
-The search for documents at Polish archives may continue for from 5 to 30 workdays.
-After collection of the required documents, they shall be certified according to the procedure provided in laws and their translation shall be carried out, if the language of the documents is other than Polish.
-Documents issued in foreign states shall be certified by Apostille or legalized, unless otherwise is provided by international treaties of Poland or legal norms of the European Union.
+The preparation of documents for Polish dual citizenship in cases involving the reinstatement of Polish citizenship begins with collecting the required documents and searching for any missing ones.
+Such searches are often conducted in Polish archives.
+The search for documents in Polish archives may take from 5 to 30 working days.
+After the required documents have been collected, they must be certified in accordance with the procedures established by law.
+If the documents are issued in a language other than Polish, they must also be translated into Polish.
+Documents issued in foreign countries must be certified with an Apostille or legalized, unless otherwise provided by international treaties of Poland or by the legal provisions of the European Union.

 The principal documents to be submitted for a reinstatement of citizenship of Poland